hazelcast/hazelcast/docs/design/sql/19-user-defined-types.md

 `this` will have `OBJECT` type.
 In this case, the top-level OBJECT fields cannot be assigned in an INSERT/UPDATE stmt (TODO test this).

-The user can explicitly map the complex key or value to a UDT (TODO test this):
+The user can explicitly map the complex key or value to a UDT:

 ```sql
 CREATE TYPE Person_Type AS (name VARCHAR, birthdate ...);